Light is love without attachment

 “Kali says she has to leave,” Ernest said and they said “Oh”, disappointed.
 But when he explained what kind of place she needed, they all discussed, concerned for her, where she might go.
 Victoria had the best idea.
 Her sister is a nun of the old religion of these parts, and lives in a convent in a wild part of Wales, a region to the West.
 She is going to find out if outsiders are accepted for stays there.

 This place is perfect.
 It’s an old building on high land where very little grows, so that it was solitary before the Renewal and has remained so.
 Kali is fed but no one disturbs her.
 All the women here are as dedicated to silence as she is.
-They have given her blankets and a big sweater and a raincoat, and she sits at her window with a view of moor and sky, or walks in rain or sun (rain-sun, sun-rain) over the springy ground, and rests her mind or listens to small movements that start far down in the depths of it.
+They have given her boots and blankets and a big sweater and a raincoat, and she sits at her window with a view of moor and sky, or walks in rain or sun (rain-sun, sun-rain) over the springy ground, and rests her mind or listens to small movements that start far down in the depths of it.

 Some time ago Dance told Kali, excited, about a find she had made in what she supposed was Queenbitch’s house, not far from the main settlement.
 The house appeared to have suffered little violence, and was quietly crumbling away.
 In a hole in the stone wall and protected by a benevolent energy field, she found a timeworn book, written in strange characters.